wix/stylable/site/docs/references/formatters.md

 layout: docs
 ---

-Formatters are methods for tranforming variables and returning a css value for a declaration.
+Formatters are functions/methods for tranforming variables and returning a single CSS declaration value.

+/*if below we're describing using formatters with variables as "advanced usage", maybe shouldn't be described in first paragraph for whole topic */

-For example a "lighten" methods that turns colors to a lighter color.
+For example a `lighten` method that can turn any color to a lighter color.

-Stylable supports all the formatters in [polished](https://polished.js.org/docs/) and you can import them from stylable-polished.
+**Stylable** supports all the formatters in [polished](https://polished.js.org/docs/).
+You will be able to import them from the `stylable-polished` repository (coming soon!).

 ```css
     :import{